vallais-dev/AET-Systems/theory.md

 rises abruptly.

 I read n_train = 15 as the minimal anchor count needed for C_p to close on the benchmark systems.
 That reading is empirical.
-I do not claim a theorem establishing uniqueness at this specific count.
+I don't claim a theorem establishing uniqueness at this specific count.
 The threshold is a documented property of the class of maps pCHA constructs, and it is consistent across the benchmark.